JSON Input

 Related Tools

 The CSV format is described in RFC 4180.
 For JSON, see json.org, RFC 8259, and MDN JSON.
-For the reverse conversion, use CSV to JSON.
+See also jq for JSON processing.